jchabrowski/movie-app/README.md

 It should be live at https://jchabrowski.github.io/movie-app/ if I'm not busy breaking it 🔨

-## What it includes?
+## What's inside?

-- Fetching paginated movie data
+- Fetches paginated movie data
-- Filtering movie data by year/type
+- Supports filtering by year and type
+- Client-side response caching
-- Caching responses client side
+- Validates OMDB API responses
-- OMDBApi schema validation
-- Option to save movies to persisting favourites
+- Allows saving favorite movies with persistence
+- Keyboard navigation support
-- Basic rwd
+- Basic responsive design

-## Additionally (cool factors)
+## Additionally

-- Lightmode/darkmode support
+- Light and dark mode support
-- Debounced title search separated from the filters
+- Debounced title search independent from other filters
-- CLI gh-pages deployments
+- CLI-based deployments to GitHub Pages

 ## How to run